Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Results

-To visualise the formation of correlated states in more detail, in Fig.~\ref{fig2}a we plot the first derivative of the reflectance spectra of Fig.~\ref{fig1}e with respect to photon energy (d$(\Delta R/R_0)$/d$E$).
-We employ the parallel plate capacitance model to estimate the dependence of the nominal carrier concentration $n$ on the applied $V_g$.
-Using the density of moir{\'e} sites $n_0$ corresponding to $\Delta \theta \sim 57^\circ$, we estimate the $V_g$-dependent nominal fractional filling $\nu=n/n_0$ of the moir{\'e} lattice (see Supplementary Section 4).
-The excitonic features shown in Fig. \ref{fig2}a exhibit strong modulations in their transition energy, linewidth and oscillator strengths for applied voltages close to the nominal $V_g$ values corresponding to $\nu=0$ and $\pm1$.
-Moreover, Fig.~\ref{fig2}a also reveals that each monolayer in the WSe$_2$/MoSe$_2$ hetero-bilayer is capable of sensing the doping-induced changes in their dielectric environment originating from the fractional filling of the other layer, similar to the effects observed using a WSe$_2$ sensor layer in proximity to a WSe$_2$/WS$_2$ heterostructure \cite{xu2020correlated}.
-Figure~\ref{fig2}b shows an example of the sensing capabilities of the MoSe$_2$ layer for hole doping of the WSe$_2$ layer: the transition energies of X$^{0}_{Mo,1}$ and X$^{0}_{Mo,2}$ blue-shift and peak at $\Delta V_g=-1.34$~V, consistent with a decrease in the permittivity of the heterostructure arising from the formation of a correlated insulating state at 1 hole per moir{\'e} site in the WSe$_2$ layer \cite{tang2020simulation,liu2021excitonic}.
-In addition to the modulation in the transition energy, the linewidth of X$^{0}_{Mo,1}$ also presents a clear minimum at $\nu \approx -1$ (see Fig. \ref{fig2}c), which can be understood as the result of reduced charge disorder originating from a correlated insulating state \cite{zhou2021bilayer}.
-These results demonstrate the potential of intralayer excitons as sensors that can probe the formation of correlated states in the adjacent layer (see sketch in Fig. \ref{fig2}d) and corroborate the calibration of $\nu=\pm1$ in our device.
-To estimate the $V_g$ values corresponding to other fractional fillings of the moiré lattice, we assume a linear dependence of $\nu$ with $V_g$ and extrapolate from the experimental $V_g$ values determined for one hole/electron per site, as shown in the right panel of Fig. \ref{fig2}e.
-To increase the sensitivity to doping-induced modulations of the reflectance signal, we plot the first derivative of $\Delta R/R_0$ with respect to $V_g$ (d$(\Delta R/R_0$)/d$V_g$) as a function of $V_g$ (see left panel of Fig. \ref{fig2}e).
-The d$(\Delta R/R_0)$/d$V_g$ spectrum highlights a series of abrupt changes in the reflected signal at $\nu=0, \pm1/6, \pm1/3, \pm1/2, \pm2/3, \pm5/6, \pm1, \pm5/4,$ (as indicated by the horizontal lines in Fig. \ref{fig2}e), suggesting the formation of correlated states at these fractional fillings of the triangular lattice.
+Moreover, Fig.~\ref{fig2}A also reveals that each monolayer in the WSe$_2$/MoSe$_2$ hetero-bilayer is capable of sensing the doping-induced changes in their dielectric environment originating from the fractional filling of the other layer, similar to the effects observed using a WSe$_2$ sensor layer in proximity to a WSe$_2$/WS$_2$ heterostructure \cite{xu2020correlated}.
+Figure~\ref{fig2}B shows an example of the sensing capabilities of the MoSe$_2$ layer for hole doping of the WSe$_2$ layer: the transition energies of X$^{0}_{Mo,1}$ and X$^{0}_{Mo,2}$ blue-shift and peak at $\Delta V_g=-1.34$~V, consistent with a decrease in the permittivity of the heterostructure arising from the formation of a correlated insulating state at 1 hole per moir{\'e} site in the WSe$_2$ layer \cite{tang2020simulation,liu2021excitonic}.
+In addition to the modulation in the transition energy, the linewidth of X$^{0}_{Mo,1}$ also presents a clear minimum at $\nu \approx -1$ (see Fig. \ref{fig2}C), which can be understood as the result of reduced charge disorder originating from a correlated insulating state \cite{zhou2021bilayer}.
+These results demonstrate the potential of intralayer excitons as sensors that can probe the formation of correlated states in the adjacent layer (see sketch in Fig. \ref{fig2}D) and corroborate the calibration of $\nu=\pm1$ in our device.
+To estimate the $V_g$ values corresponding to other fractional fillings of the moiré lattice, we assume a linear dependence of $\nu$ with $V_g$ and extrapolate from the experimental $V_g$ values determined for one hole/electron per site, as shown in the right panel of Fig. \ref{fig2}E. To increase the sensitivity to doping-induced modulations of the reflectance signal, we plot the first derivative of $\Delta R/R_0$ with respect to $V_g$ (d$(\Delta R/R_0$)/d$V_g$) as a function of $V_g$ (see left panel of Fig. \ref{fig2}E).
+The d$(\Delta R/R_0)$/d$V_g$ spectrum highlights a series of abrupt changes in the reflected signal at $\nu=0, \pm1/3, \pm1/2, \pm2/3, \pm1, -5/4,$ (as indicated by the horizontal lines in Fig. \ref{fig2}E), suggesting the formation of correlated states at these fractional fillings of the triangular lattice.
 These results reveal symmetric loading of carriers, with an identical $\Delta V_g = \pm1.34$~V required to fill the moir{\'e} superlattice with either one electron ($V_g=1.34$ V) or one hole ($V_g=-1.34$ V) per site, respectively.
-We tentatively assign the stable phases at $\nu = \pm1$ to be either Mott \cite{tang2020simulation,regan2020mott,xu2020correlated} or charge-transfer \cite{zhang2020moire} insulator states and the remaining states to be generalised Wigner crystals \cite{regan2020mott,xu2020correlated,huang2021correlated,liu2021excitonic,padhi2021generalized}.
+We assign the stable phases at $\nu = \pm1$ to be either Mott \cite{tang2020simulation,regan2020mott,xu2020correlated} or charge-transfer \cite{zhang2020moire} insulator states and the remaining states to be generalised Wigner crystals \cite{regan2020mott,xu2020correlated,huang2021correlated,liu2021excitonic,padhi2021generalized}.